 Airtable uses industry-leading Amazon Web Services (AWS) hosting infrastructure.
 Servers are located in data centers that are SOC 1, SOC 2, and ISO 27001 certified.
 Data is encrypted both when it is sent to and from their servers and at rest.
 Airtable uses 256-bit SSL/TLS encryption.

-We use Donut to facilitate virtual one-on-one networking opportunities for students with Premium Membership.
+We use Donut to facilitate virtual one-on-one networking opportunities for students who have activated their Premium Membership and are set up in Slack.
 More specifically, Donut is a Slack bot that regularly pairs students who opt into a dedicated “Networking” channel in the Lights Film School community.
 It has access to the standard minimum amount of information on Slack, via Slack’s “bot” OAuth scope.

 We use Dropbox to host downloadable files for our students – for example, videos and sound effects files necessary for the completion of the indie Filmmaking Program’s Editing and Sound Design modules.
 Dropbox tracks each file’s viewing history.
 The data associated with each view is anonymous, so students appear in the viewing history as “Guests”.